Aharoni-Lab/labki-packs-tools/README.md

 ﻿# labki-packs

 Hierarchical, version-controlled content packs for Labki/MediaWiki.
-Packs contain reusable wiki pages (templates, forms, categories, properties, layouts) stored as plain `.wiki` or `.md` files and indexed by YAML manifests for import via the LabkiPackManager extension.
+Pages are stored flat in this repository and referenced by a manifest that defines packs and nested packs.
+Each page has a canonical wiki title and its own version.

-- Root manifest: `manifest.yml` (hierarchical registry referencing each pack's `pack.yml`)
+- Flat pages registry: `manifest.yml` maps canonical titles (e.g., `Template:Microscope`) to files in `pages/` with per-page version metadata
-- Packs live under `packs/` and may be nested; every directory is a pack with its own `pack.yml`
+- Packs live only in `manifest.yml` as a tree referencing titles from the pages registry
-- Pages live in a `pages/` folder under any pack directory
+- Page files are stored under `pages/` (optionally grouped by type subfolders like `Templates/`, `Forms/`, `Categories/`, `Properties/`, `Layouts/`)

 Upstream repository: `Aharoni-Lab/labki-packs` on GitHub.